projetmbc-tools/for-dev/multimd/readme/with-about.md

 `README.md` part by part
 ------------------------

-Thanks to `multimd`, you can write a `MD` document typing small section like parts that are easy to maintain.
-Let's consider the `README.md` of the `src2prod` project that was written using the following tree structure on August 22, 2021.
-Just note that there are only `MD` files directly inside the same folder (the purpose of `multimd` is to ease the writting of realtively small documents and not books).
+With `multimd`, you can write a `MD` document by typing small section-like parts which are easy to maintain.
+Consider the `README.md` file from the `src2prod` project which was written using the following tree on 22 August 2021.
+Note that there are only `MD` files present in the same folder (the purpose of `multimd` is to simplify writing relatively small documents, but certainly not books).

 ~~~
 + src2prod